gcovr/gcovr/doc/source/guide/configuration.rst

 whether a value is provided in the config file or the command line.

 Boolean flags are treated specially.
-When their config value is “yes” they are enabled, as if the flag had been provided on the command line.
+When their config value is ``yes`` they are enabled, as if the flag had been provided on the command line.
-When their value is “no”, they are explicitly disabled by assigning their default value.
+When their value is ``no``, they are explicitly disabled by assigning their default value.
-The :option:`-j<gcovr -j>` flag is special as it takes an optional argument.
+The :option:`-j` flag is special as it takes an optional argument.
 In the config file,
 ``gcov-parallel = yes`` would refer to the no-argument form, whereas ``gcov-parallel = 4`` would provide an explicit argument.

-If the option is a path and is not absolute the path is used relative to the config file.
-For the option :option:`gcovr --json-add-tracefile` the directory of the config file is always prepended.
+If the option is a path and is not absolute, the path is used relative to the config file.
+For the option :option:`--json-add-tracefile`, the directory of the config file is always prepended.

-Some config file syntax is explicitly reserved for future extensions:
-Semicolon comments, INI-style sections, multi-line values, quoted values, variable substitutions, alternative key–value separators, …
+Some config file syntax is explicitly reserved for future extensions: semicolon comments, INI-style sections, multi-line values, quoted values, variable substitutions, alternative key-value separators, etc.